COVID–19 Vaccine FAQ

 For the safety of our patients, caregivers and community, we have limited guests in our hospitals, clinics and other care areas.
 See the most updated version of our visitor policy.

-Effective April 10, 2020, all individuals on site at any Mosaic facility will be required to wear a mask.
+It is recommended that all individuals on site at any Mosaic facility wear a mask.
 If you have a personal cloth mask/face cover, we ask that you please wear it, if you do not have a personal mask/face cover, an ear loop mask will be provided during the screening process when you enter a Mosaic facility.

 What is Mosaic doing to sanitize the clinics and hospitals?